mongodb/docs/source/reference/javascript.rst

    The ``inprog`` array reports the current operation in progress for the database instance.

-FIXME: we need a cross reference or something to doc about what's in the inprog array.
+   ..
+FIXME we need a cross reference or something to doc about what's in the inprog array.

 .. function:: db.dropDatabase()